phip1611/gitlab-timelogs/README.md

 # gitlab-timelogs CLI

 CLI utility to support you with your time logs in GitLab.
-The GitLab UI for time logs is very rudimentary and the UX is poor (June 2024, GitLab 16.11), especially a summary view is missing.
+The GitLab web UI for time logs is very rudimentary and the UX is poor (June 2024, GitLab 16.11), especially a summary view is missing.
 This is where `gitlab-timelogs` help you by leveraging the GitLab API.

-This CLI is made by developers for developers who want to check their timelogs at the of the work day or week. `gitlab-timelogs` is not associated with the official GitLab project!
+This CLI is made by developers for developers who want to check their timelogs at the of the work day or week. `gitlab-timelogs` **is not** associated with the official GitLab project!

 ![screenshot.png](screenshot.png)
 (_The screenshot is slightly outdated.
 The latest version shows more information._)

 ## Features

-`gitlab-timelogs` provides you with an overview over your time logs and prints warnings for typical mistakes.
+`gitlab-timelogs` provides you with an overview of your time logs and prints warnings for typical mistakes.
+It does not allow you to modify entries, but just to inspect existing records, so you can fix them in GitLab (if necessary).

 - ✅ collect time logs from issues (timelogs associated with MRs currently not supported)